 page last edited on 28 January 2017

-The attributes feature of X-Cart 5 is extended by the Product variants module allowing you to create product variants with individual SKUs, prices and stock levels.
+The attributes feature of X-Cart 5 is extended by the Product variants addon allowing you to create product variants with individual SKUs, prices and stock levels.

 For a detailed explanation of what product variants are, see: